KamesCG/event-attend/README.md

-# Decentralized Application Boilerplate
+# EventAttend

-A decentralized application starter kit for React developers.
+A Ethereum ticketing system built with WalletConnect and 3Box.